Chapters

 © Studio VEJA

-VEJA buys organic cotton directly, respecting fair trade principles before weaving it into the canvas, laces, and uppers used in most of our VEJA styles.
+VEJA buys organic and agroecological cotton directly from family producers, respecting fair trade principles, before weaving it into the canvas, laces, and uppers used in most of our VEJA styles.

-Since the launch of the VEJA project in 2004, we have purchased nearly 1191 tons of organic, agroecological, and fair-trade cotton directly from producer associations located in various regions of Brazil and on the Peruvian coast.
+Since the launch of the VEJA project in 2004, we have bought nearly 1,270 tons of this sustainable cotton directly from producer associations located in various regions of Brazil and on the Peruvian coast.

 GPS location of cotton producers